ph7/selenium-client/README.markdown

 Plain API
 =========

  Selenium client is just a plain Ruby API, so you can use it wherever you can use Ruby.

+ To used the new API just require the client driver:

+    require "rubygems"
+    require "selenium/client"

+ For a fully backward compatible API you can start with:

+    require "rubygems"
+    gem "selenium-client"
+    require "selenium"

+ For instance
-For instance to write a little Ruby script using selenium-client you could write something like:
+ to write a little Ruby script using selenium-client you could write something like:

     #!/usr/bin/env ruby